 How to Dry a Weighted Blanket

 After washing your weighted blanket, what’s the situation with drying it?
 Some weighted blankets are filled with metallic pellets, some use plastic beads, and others (like the Layla Weighted Blanket) are full of glass beads.
-You have a few options in most cases.
-Let’s dig into them.
+In most cases, you have a few options.
+Let’s explore them.

 How Often Should Weighted Blankets Be Washed?